robpomeroy/BrightOS/README.md

 ## Progress/state of development

-The playbook converts a minimal Ubuntu 20.04 or Oracle Linux 8 installation into a simple, passwordless, Gnome-based desktop environment, with a few applications installed.
+The playbook converts a minimal Ubuntu 22.04 or AlmaLinux 9 installation into a simple, passwordless, Gnome-based desktop environment, with a few applications installed.
 It is ready for testing and feedback, but there is much work left to do, as can be seen from the TODO list below.